System and Science

 Natural Science in Computer Science

-Example: Studying algorithms to see how fast or efficient they are.
+Study Of Algorithm Studying algorithms to see how fast or efficient they are.
 QuickSort and MergeSort are sorting algorithms; researchers analyze how they sort data efficiently.

 Design Science in Computer Science